Skip to content

 • Enrolling in a regular degree (Bachelor, Master)

-• You want comprehensive coverage with no exclusions
+• You want full coverage with no exclusions

 • You plan to stay in Germany long-term